-- Assessment and Monitoring of Student Performance and Grading in Years 1 4 - USMLE Step 1 Policy
+- Assessment Monitoring in Required Courses and Clerkships - USMLE Step 1 Policy

 GRADUATION

 To be certified for graduation, a student must have the following:

 - 1. Satisfactorily passed all required courses, clerkships, and electives - 2.
 Received a passing score on Step 1 within three attempts - 3.
 Received a passing score on Step 2 CK within three attempts